nboxhallburnett/mocha-runner-reporter/README.md

 Test runs return a Promise containing the results to allow you to easily perform custom reporting alongside (or instead of) the built in reporting tool.

+Also included is a Promise-based wrapper around [nodemailer](https://www.npmjs.com/package/nodemailer), which allows for simplified setup and use for sending email reports for completed test runs.

 ### Usage ###